AdobeDocs/commerce-learn.en/help/b2b/quote-graphql-line-item-discount.md

 badge: label="B2B for Adobe Commerce" type="Positive"
 last-substantial-update: 2023-06-13
 ---
-# Sales Representative initiates the quote
+# B2B Sales quote line item discount using GraphQL

 {{b2b-feature}}
 Learn how to use the line item discount and see the values using GraphQL